"I'm Sales, you know. I don't need the perfect Sales resume. I can sell myself."

 How these 4 sections are played around on an actual Sales resume can range from professional to professional.
 Someone with 20+ years of work experience in Sales will structure his/her resume differently than, say, someone who has finished half a dozen different internships and is now ready to start out.

 A resume is either 1 page or 2 pages.
 Not 1.5 or 1.75 or 2.5.
-It’s a single document containing all your life achievements till date - every inch of space on that page is the prime real estate, and unnecessary white space in the bottom is as big a crime as a resume that exceeds 2 pages.
+It’s a single document containing all your life achievements to date - every inch of space on that page is the prime real estate, and unnecessary white space in the bottom is as big a crime as a resume that exceeds 2 pages.

 So you saw an infographic resume somewhere online, and thought to yourself ‘What better way to present all your Sales achievements in all their glory than fancy graphs and charts?
 That ought to triumph everything else, right?’
 Um, no. Granted, they do look fancy, but the job of a Sales resume is not to look fancy, it’s to get you that shortlist.